awiddersheim/tcp-echo/README.md

 $ ./test.sh
 ```

-All of the tests are performed each commit to `master` by
+All of the tests are performed each commit to `main` by
 [CircleCI][circleci].
 Once all tests pass in the [pipeline][pipeline], a
 new image is published to [Docker Hub][dockerhub].